West Marine: History

 The company was founded in 1968 by Randy Repass in Sunnyvale, California, with the name West Coast Ropes, selling nylon rope from Repass' garage.
 The first retail West Coast Ropes store opened in 1975 in Palo Alto, California.
 With the acquisition of assets from West Products in 1977, the company changed its name to West Marine Products, Inc. In 1978 West Marine established a wholesale division called Port Supply.
 In 1991, the first West Marine stores opened on the East Coast of the United States, in Miami and Annapolis, Maryland.
 In 1993 the company went public on the NASDAQ exchange (symbol WMAR).

 In 1996, West Marine merged with E&B Marine, to target a larger customer base of power boat enthusiasts.
 In 2003 the company acquired the Boat U.S. Product Division.

 In December 2007, Geoff Eisenberg replaced Peter Harris as the company's president and chief executive officer.

 By 2009, the company was more than three times as large as its nearest competitor, Boater's World, which closed that year, shutting all its stores nationwide.

 In April 2012 the company announced that Eisenberg planned to resign.
 In June 2012, Matt Hyde, a 26-year veteran of REI, became the new president and CEO.

 In September 2017, West Marine was acquired by private equity firm Monomoy Capital Partners for $338 million in cash.
 In October 2017 the company announced that Hyde had left the company.

 In January 2018 Doug Robinson was appointed CEO; he left in November 2018.
 In December 2018, the company announced that Ken Seipel had been appointed CEO.

 In April 2021 L Catterton acquired West Marine.

 In August 2021 Eric Kufel was appointed as the new CEO.

 In November 2022, West Marine announced that it had relocated its headquarters from Watsonville, California to Fort Lauderdale, Florida.

 In December 2022 Chuck Rubin was appointed as the new CEO.
 In February 2023, Mr. Rubin announced a recapitalization.
 The press release also identified a new CFO, Jim Grady.

+West Marine created significant backlash after they filed for bankruptcy in 2026.
+Multiple vendors reported receiving purchase orders 10-20x the size of largest orders they had ever received from West Marine, immediately prior to the bankruptcy filing.
+Many vendors have claimed that they were defrauded and that those orders were intentionally timed to allow West Marine to secure summer seasonal inventory without paying for it.